 Environmentally sensitive habitat areas are defined by the California Coastal Act as "any area in which plant or animal life or their habitats are either rare, especially valuable because of their special nature or role in an ecosystem, and which could be easily disturbed or degraded by human activities and developments (Section 30107.5)."
-Del Norte County's 2003 General Plan defines the following as ESHAs: coastal sand dunes, coastal estuaries, coastal wetlands, and riparian vegetation.
-Coastal wetlands and riparian areas are within the project's ESL.
+Del Norte County's General Plan, Coastal Element (1983), does not define or identify an ESHA; however, offshore rocks, intertidal areas, estuaries, wetlands, riparian vegetation systems, sea cliffs, and coastal sand dunes are identified as sensitive habitat types.
+ESHAs identified within the ESL are wetlands and riparian areas.